Saobby/midishow-downloader-selfhost/README.md

 6. Start the downloader
 Double click `./server.exe` to run the downloader.
    If everything goes well, your browser should automatically open the downloader's webpage.
+   Type in the midi's url and enjoy!
 # Troubleshooting
 If you have any problems, please be free to let me know at [Issues](https://github.com/Saobby/midishow-downloader-selfhost/issues).
 Please include the error log while reporting bugs.